liphlab/liph-website/content/people/christian/index.md

 +++

-My name is Christian Grilletta and I am a graduate student in Physics at the University of Padova.
+My name is Christian Grilletta, and I am a PhD student in Physics at the University of Padova.

-During my Master’s Degree I increased my interest in Non-equilibrium Statistical Mechanics and Physics of Complex Systems and I worked on my Master’s thesis under the supervision of Prof. Amos Maritan and Prof. Samir Suweis.
+I obtained my Master’s degree in Physics from the University of Padova, where I worked on my Master’s thesis at the Laboratory of Interdisciplinary Physics under the supervision of Prof. Amos Maritan and Prof. Samir Suweis, investigating the properties of the disordered Lotka-Volterra equations.

-I am currently a research fellow at LIPh and I am working on the development of my Master’s thesis project, investigating the properties of the disordered Lotka-Volterra equations.
+During my Master’s studies I developed my interest in non-equilibrium statistical mechanics and physics of complex systems, particularly their ability to describe simple emergent patterns from complicated systems of interactions.
+My research focuses on applying these powerful tools and methods to the complex systems which are common in nature, specifically within ecology.